Jingzhan-Lu/GRS_PSA_UKBB/README.md

-# GRS_PSA_UKBB Scripts

-## Preprint
+# 📊 PSA & GRS Analysis Pipeline

 A preprint of the manuscript is available at: [medrxiv](to update)

-This repository contains R scripts used in the analysis for our manuscript submitted to British Journal of Cancer.
-The primary aim of this codebase is to perform PSA phenotyping and building the GRS in UK Biobank.
+This repository contains R scripts used for the analysis in our manuscript submitted to the British Journal of Cancer.
+The primary aim of this codebase is to perform PSA phenotyping, building Genetic Risk Scores (GRS), and integrating PSA and GRS for prostate cancer risk prediction in UK Biobank.

-Getting Started
+# 🔹 Getting Started
 Prerequisites
 R version ≥ 4.0

-Required packages:
+Required R packages: dplyr, ggplot2, pROC, purrr, tidyverse, devtools
-dplyr
-ggplot2

-You can install required packages via: install.packages(c("dplyr", "data.table", "ggplot2"))
+You can install all required packages using: install.packages(c("dplyr", "ggplot2", "pROC", "purrr", "tidyverse", "devtools"))

-# Usage
+# 🔹 Usage
-1. Matched Control Selection
-source("matched_controls.R")
-This will generate a matched case-control dataset using nearest neighbor or propensity score matching.
-2. Random Control Selection
-source("random_controls.R")
-This will randomly select controls from a specified eligible population.

-3. Downstream GWAS
-Both scripts output .csv file that can be used in downstream GWAS analysis with tools such as plink, or REGENIEE.

-Output
-Matched or random control dataset (data.frame)
-Summary tables (case/control counts, demographics) eQQ plots (e.g., distribution of covariates before/after matching)
+1. Load and Clean PSA Data
+2. Filter Post-Surgery PSA
+3. Compute Median / First / Last / Random PSA per Individual
+4. Calculate GRS for Prostate Cancer
+5. Final Dataset & Logistic Regression
+6. Additional Data Visualization (Heatmap)
+7. Forest Plot of Model Combinations

 📄 Citation
 If you use this code, please cite our article (upon acceptance):